How to Install a Tumble Dryer

 Replacing the hose of a vented tumble dryer sounds like an easy task, but did you know they come in different sizes?

 There are three common sizes: 3”, 4” and 5”.
 To find out what size hose you need simply measure the diameter of the end of the hose.
-Once you’ve purchased your new hose, fix it into place and ensure the other end of the hose is correctly fitted into the vent hole, or can reach a window without an obstacle.
+Once you’ve got your new hose, fix it into place and make sure the other end of the hose is correctly fitted into the vent hole, or can reach a window without an obstacle.